forrestkirby/folder-extended-content-provider/README.md

 - read and understand the [license.md](https://www.gnu.org/licenses/gpl-3.0)
 - download and unzip the content provider package
-- copy the complete folder `folder-extended/` into the directory `/administrator/components/com_widgetkit/plugins/content/` of your installation
+- copy the complete folder `folder-extended/` into the directory `/administrator/components/com_widgetkit/plugins/content/` (J) or `/wp-content/plugins/widgetkit/plugins/content/` (WP) of your installation
-- access the Widgetkit component in your Joomla backend, the custom content provider should now be available
+- access the Widgetkit component in your Joomla/WordPress backend, the custom content provider should now be available

 ## Issues